 She has taken part in programs of Moscow and Salzburg Philarmonie, Haydn Fondazione (Bolzano, Italy).

-Anna Kiskachi works as an invited artist in Accademia Villa Bossi (Italy).
+From 2012 Anna works as an invited artist in Accademia Villa Bossi (Italy).

 She graduated from Academic Music College attached to the Moscow Tchaikovsky Conservatory (class of People’s Artist of Russia Victor Bunin, piano) and still in college Anna had shown huge interest in Baroque music, enthusiastically engaged in the harpsichord.
 Her further intensive education in Moscow and Europe greatly extended her musical boundaries so that her playing has been absorbing the Russian and European schools of performing art.

-Beside her performing activity Anna Kiskachi has been an author of idea and art-director of theatre-music project "The Muse and the Fashion" («Муза и мода») – a cycle of thematic music-theatre programs with the involvement of musicians and actors.
-The project successfully took place at concert-theatre hall in Yausa Castle, in State Historical Museum on Red Square and at theatre-concert hall of Kolomenskoe-estate (Moscow, Russia) over the course of several years.
+Beside her performing activity Anna Kiskachi has been an author of idea and art-director of theatre-music project "The Muse and the Fashion" («Муза и мода») – a cycle of thematic music-theatre programs with the involvement of musicians and actors from Russia, Austria, Germany, Italy and China.
+The project successfully took place at Concert-Theatre Hall in Yausa Castle, in State Historical Museum on Red Square and at Theatre-Concert Hall of Kolomenskoe-estate (Moscow, Russia) over the course of several years.

-The winner of WANDA LANDOWSKA INTERNATIONAL COMPETITION in Italy (1st prize, 2018)
+- The 1st prize-winner of WANDA LANDOWSKA INTERNATIONAL COMPETITION (Italy)

-The prize-winner of PRAGUE INTERNATIONAL COMPETITION (3rd prize and a special prize “for the best performance of Concerto for harpsichord with orchestra by B. Martinů” in the final round), Czech Republic, 2017
+- The prize-winner of PRAGUE SPRING INTERNATIONAL COMPETITION and a winner of the special prize “for the best performance of Concerto for harpsichord with orchestra by B. Martinů” (Czech Republic)

-The prize-winner (Golden Award) of the SVIREL International Harpsichord competition (A&A Cembalo Duo, Slovenia, 2016)
+- The prize-winner (Golden Award) of the SVIREL International Competition (A&A cembalo duo, Slovenia)

-The prize-winner of OSAKA International competition in Japan in piano nomination (3rd prize, 2010)
+- The prize-winner of OSAKA International competition in piano nomination (Japan)

 ACTIVITY AS AN ART-DIRECTOR